BANDHAVGARH NATIONAL PARK | WILDLIFE SAFARI & TRAVEL GUIDE TO BANDHAVGARH

 Peak Season: November to February

-Bandhavgarh is a legendary place that has many historical importances.
+Bandhavgarh is a legendary place that has much historical importance.
 The national park got its name from an ancient fort situated on a hillock of the Vindhya ranges of Umaria.
 The name Bandhavgarh is derived from the word 'bandhav' which means brother and 'garh' meaning fort.
 It is believed that Lord Rama gifted this amazing fort to his younger brother Lakshmana.
 Also, the fort lets you explore several man-made caves with inscriptions and rock paintings that exhibit a 2000-year-old rich historical past.

-The park has three gates, namely Tala, Magadhi and Khitauli.
-Out of these three, Tala gate is the most popular as it has the more chances of tiger spotting.
+The park has three gates, namely Tala, Magadhi, and Khitauli.
+Out of these three, Tala gate is the most popular as it has more chances of tiger spotting.
 These are closed for visitors during the monsoon months while the buffer zones Dhamokhar, Panpatha, and Johila are opened throughout the year.
 Jeep safaris are conducted in all zones while Canter Safari is available only in Maghadhi and Khitauli Zones.

 Since Bandhavgarh is a major hub for tourists and wildlife lovers, there are many accommodation options which include Government Guest Houses, budget hotels, and luxury resorts.